 The paragraphs below describe each of the monitor commands in detail.
 Each paragraph starts with a line describing the command syntax.
 If a command has more than one distinct format, each one is shown on a separate line.
 Letters in bold typewriter font are typed as shown.
 Plain typewriter font represents what you should see on the screen.
-Words in typewriter italic or boldfaced Roman font is also used for emphasis within the text.
+Words in typewriter italic show the type of information you are to enter. italic or boldfaced Roman font is also used for emphasis within the text.
 Optional arguments and default values are listed in the descriptions.